Free and low-income internet options

 Access from AT&T

-• Qualifications: Participate in the Affordable Connectivity Program, Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI) for California residents only, National School Lunch, or with a household income below 200% of federal poverty guidelines.
+Access from AT&T is available for customers who participate in the Supplemental Nutrition Assistance Program (SNAP), SSI for California residents only, National School Lunch Program (NSLP) or those with a household income below 200% of Federal Poverty Guidelines.
+You can apply online or call (888) 717-1080.

 Cox Connect2Compete

-• Qualifications: at least one child in grades K-12 living at home and at least one child receives free or reduced school lunches through the National School Lunch Program (NSLP).
+If you have at least one child in grades K-12 living at home and at least one child receives free or reduced-price school lunches through the NSLP, you can apply for Mediacom’s Xtream Connect program.
 You must not be a current Mediacom internet customer and not have an outstanding bill or unreturned equipment.

 Spectrum Internet Assist